CharlesGodwin/pymagnum/how_to_build.md

 __Visual Studio Code development__

 If you are developing in VS Code, You need to do this to ensure the debug environment picks up the right program code.
 You do not need to install the package in this environment, but make sure you run the same version of Python as VS code is using.

-`python setup.py develop` or
-`sudo python setup.py develop`
+The author has had mixed results with this and the magnum module is not always detected.

+`pip install --editable .`

 ** __NOTE:__ Some linux versions don't have a `python` or `pip` defined, just `python3` and `pip3`.
 In that case use the commands to get things working:
 `alias python=python3`